MarcusKubis9/Drgregs-Dumb-Style-Remade/README.md

 5. Enjoy

+## BETA DISCLAMER!
+Everything in the beta is not final, therefor is subject to change, Beta may include certain bugs, Please do not create maps using the beta

-# HOW TO INSTALL BETA:
+## HOW TO INSTALL BETA:
 Step 1:
 Click on code than download zip